rafatocantins/Episode-manager-exercise/README.md

 3. Start the development server: `npm start`
 4. Open the application in your browser: [http://localhost:3000](http://localhost:3000)

+## Wireframes
+1. On the folder wireframes you can find some quick sketches to represent the overall layout of the application.
+I can explain further my thought process behind the design decisions made during the creation of the application's user interface if necessary.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: